ChrisPenner/ChrisPenner.github.io/site/posts/gadt-design.md

 First things first we'll need a `decode` function to parse the CSV into a more structured type.
 In a production environment you'd likely use performant types like `ByteString` and `Vector`, but for our toy parser we'll stick to the types provided by the Prelude.

-Since this is a post about GADTs and not CSVs encodings, we won't worry about escaping or quoting here.
-We can just do the naive thing and split our rows into cells on every comma.
+Since this is a post about GADTs and not CSVs encodings we won't worry about comma-escaping or quoting here,  We'll do the naive thing and split our rows into cells on every comma.
 The Prelude, unfortunately, provides `lines` and `words`, but doesn't provide a more generic splitting function, so I'll whip one up to suit our needs.

 Here's a function which splits a string on commas in such a way that each "cell" is separated in the resulting list.